permoller/CrudApp/README.md

 This means that when an entity is loaded, modified and saved back to the database, the action will fail if someone else has updated the entity.

 **???
 Does it work if an entity is received in a PUT request, which loads the entity, updates it and then saves the entity ???**
+**WARNING: Updating the version does not always work correctly for changes to navigation properties**

 # Authentication